sandagolcea/Makers-Academy/README.md

 # Makers-Academy
-:stars: Summary of all my weeks at Makers Academy
+:stars: Summary of the projects that I have been working at during my weeks at the Makers Academy programming bootcamp in London.

 ###Week 1